 Employers will never get in trouble by offering employees above and beyond paid or unpaid time off to deal with emergencies, and many employers find any loss in wages paid or any temporary dip in productivity from these employees is made up by the increase in workplace morale and overall workplace productivity.

-For example, many employers who have employees in Texas and Louisiana who have been or will be affected by the enormous toll Hurricane Harvey is taking might find it beneficial to continue to pay wages (full or partial) for a certain set time until government assistance* could kick in for those employees.
-This would demonstrate support of employees by their employer, which would increase employee loyalty, morale, and the employer’s reputation.
+For example, many employers who had employees in Texas and Louisiana who were affected by the enormous toll Hurricane Harvey took found it beneficial to continue to pay wages (full or partial) for a certain set time until government assistance* could kick in for those employees.
+This demonstrated support of employees by their employer, which helped to increase employee loyalty, morale, and the employer’s reputation.
 If this road is to be taken it is important to document all voluntary payment of wages (full and partial) and to still treat them as wages for tax purposes.
 The key to this, however, is to apply it evenly across the all employees.
 Consistency will help you avoid any costly discrimination lawsuits, or at the very least, a grumbling and disgruntled workforce.